PageAmp/pageamp/README.md

 * in case the defined component specializes another component, it makes sure the other component's `<style>` tags are included before its own.

 Nested `<style>` tags handling is designed to allow component designers to provide baseline styling, leaving component consumers the maximum freedom to customize it either through CSS overriding (by redeclaring components' CSS classes) or by setting the skin attributes a library could provide.

+_**NOTE**: style nesting is used to associate each component with its own baseline styling, but thanks to ub1 includes you can of course keep your CSS separated from your component's markup at the source level, and just include it into your component declaration._